nntrn/bookstand/docs/_annotations/superforecasting.md

 *  As the legendary investor Charlie Munger sagely observed, "If you don't get this elementary, but mildly unnatural, mathematics of elementary probability into your repertoire, then you go through a long life like a one-legged man in an ass-kicking contest."

 *  Vonnegut drums this theme relentlessly.
 "Why me?" moans Billy Pilgrim when he is abducted by aliens.
 "That is a very Earthling question to ask, Mr. Pilgrim," the aliens respond.
 "Why you?
 Why us for that matter?
-Why anything?"
-Only the naive ask "Why?"
+Why anything?"25 Only the naive ask "Why?"
 Those who see reality more clearly don't bother.
    It's a trenchant insight.
 When something unlikely and important happens it's deeply human to ask "Why?"

 *  Meaning is a basic human need.
 As much research shows, the ability to find it is a marker of a healthy, resilient mind.
-Among survivors of the 9/ attacks, for example, those who saw meaning in the atrocity were less likely to suffer post-traumatic stress responses.
+Among survivors of the 9/11 attacks, for example, those who saw meaning in the atrocity were less likely to suffer post-traumatic stress responses.
    But as psychologically beneficial as this thinking may be, it sits uneasily with a scientific worldview.
 Science doesn't tackle "why" questions about the purpose of life.
 It sticks to "how" questions that focus on causation and probabilities.

 *  probabilistic thinker will be less distracted by "why" questions and focus on "how."
 This is no semantic quibble.
 "Why?" directs us to metaphysics; "How?" sticks with physics.
 The probabilistic thinker would say, "Yes, it was extremely improbable that I would meet my partner that night, but I had to be somewhere and she had to be somewhere and happily for us our somewheres coincided."